maekawatoshiki/rapidus/README.md

 I don't know.

-- ~~tips: If you are using macOS, you cannot use llvm installed with `brew`.
+- ~~tips: If you are using macOS, you cannot use llvm installed with `"brew"`.
 You should use macports or docker instead.~~ Now it works!

 ## Use DLLs written in Rust

 **THIS FEATURE IS EXPERIMENTAL**

 1. Make a cargo project in the directory rapidus' directory is located